A-Aragon/A-Aragon.github.io/content/teaching/intro-ai/index.md

 ---
 title: Introduction to AI
-summary: Curious about this fascinating field
+summary: Curious about this fascinating field?
 date: 2025-07-05
 type: docs
 math: false